-“Peaceful protests are so important, but I ask you all to look out for each other when coming together,'' county public health director Barbara Ferrer said.
+“Peaceful protests are so important, but I ask you all to look out for each other when coming together,'' Los Angeles County public healthdirector Barbara Ferrer said Monday.
 “While you're out with others, please wear cloth face coverings.
 As much as possible, please practice physical distancing, keeping six feet apart from everyone else.

 “There's a lot of risk of these gatherings becoming super-spreader events -- that is events where a great deal of transmission of the COVID-19 virus is happening.
 We'll need to work together to prevent these events from resulting in many more people becoming seriously ill from COVID-19.
 Please care for and protect all of the people around you.''